 - About the Authors

-Note: The DVD & CD set for this item is temporarily out of stock until Summer 2020.
-Please consider purchasing the streaming video & audio content for this product instead!
+Note: The DVD & CD set for this item is temporarily out of stock.
+Please consider purchasing the streaming video & audio content instead.
 Streaming is available immediately and at a lower cost.
-The DVD & CD set will be available again for this purchase this summer.

 Middle and high school students will argue (and sometimes quarrel), but they won’t argue well without good training.
 Students who complete The Art of Argument will know how to reason with clarity, relevance, and purpose . . . and have fun along the way!
 They will study and master 28 logical fallacies, which will provide an essential lifetime framework for filtering good and bad reasoning as well as writing and speaking effectively.
 This mastery of informal logic is a foundational subject by which other subjects are evaluated, assessed, and learned.